mvysny/vaadin-simple-security/README.md

 To recap:

 * `InMemoryUserRegistry` holds a list of users (usernames, passwords and roles) in memory.
+Later on we'll store the users in a SQL database, but in-memory will work for now.
 * `InMemoryLoginService` holds the currently logged-in user in Vaadin session, and provides `login()`/`logout()` functions.
   Uses `InMemoryUserRegistry` when logging in.
 * `SimpleViewAccessChecker` checks access to Vaadin routes (performs authorization).
 Retrieves the currently-logged-in